anav5704/student-grades-app/README.md

 # Student Grades App

-This CLI app was made as a part of assignment 1 for CS1112 (Introduction to Data Structures and Algorithms) at the [University of the South Pacific](https://usp.ac.fj).
+This CLI app was made as a part of assignment 1 for CS112 (Introduction to Data Structures and Algorithms) at the [University of the South Pacific](https://usp.ac.fj).
 The program is built using C++ and shows the advantages of using structs over parallel arrays.
+In addition to this, modular design has been incorporated.
+This can be seen with the `printTableHeader()` and `printTableRow()` functions being used to create tables for various purposes.

 ## Features